Fine Print Magnified (2).jpg

 Structural Support?

 There can be substantial weight in a glass brick wall, especially if it is installed with mortar.
-Although we are not experts in structural engineering, we can provide you with some helpful estimations of the weight of different sized glass block panels that may be useful in designing the support required to hold up the panel successfully.
+Although we are not experts in structural engineering, we can provide you with some helpful estimates of the weight of different sized glass block panels that may be useful in designing the support required to hold up the panel successfully.
 For information on the weight of individual glass block units, please refer to Section - What Do Glass Bricks Weigh?

 Disclaimer: we offer this information as an unofficial estimate of weight involved and bear no responsibility for the accuracy of the information.
 We highly recommend you consult with your structural engineer to verify the weight involved and to properly design the support required accordingly.